nikitran/AndroidTraining/README.md

 #### What is the startID in onStartCommand()?

-#### What is the difference between AOT and JIT?

 #### What third party libs have you used for Logging?

 #### Which synchronization practices do you prefer?

-#### Explain the Android Architecture and its key components?

-		4 levels of
-		The Android architecture is a stack of technology that allows an application to run on a android OS.
-There are 5 layers and 6 component Linux Kernel - bottom layer
-Libraries & ART
-Java framework API
-Application - top layer

-#### What is a Context and what is it used for?
-1. Activity context:
-- A context is an abstract class, from which Activity and Service derived from
-- It gives you access to resources, allow components to communicate through messages and gives information about the app environment.
-2. Application Context: exist for the lifetime of the application

 #### What are the differences between a list view and a recycler view?
 The recycler view: